-The Subscription data for a UE may include an Energy Saving indicator that the UE is subject to network energy saving operation.
-The AMF receives the Energy Saving indicator in the UE Subscription data.
-The AMF forwards the Energy Saving indicator to the NG-RAN and to the PCF.
+The Subscription data for a UE may include an Energy Saving Allowed UE indicator that indicates this UE is subject to network energy saving operation.
+The AMF receives the Energy Saving Allowed UE indicator in the UE Subscription data.
+The AMF forwards the Energy Saving Allowed UE indicator to the NG-RAN and to the PCF.

 Editor's note: The indicator is expected to select an energy saving strategy for the UE in the system.
 Whether there are multiple values of the indicator is FFS.